fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 Lenovo Open Cloud has two sets of clusters: `management cluster` and `workload cluster`.
-Workload cluster refers to applications directly interfacing with end user.
+Workload cluster refers to applications directly interfacing with the end user.
 Management cluster refers to applications that manage and provide Open Cloud services.

 ![Lenovo Open Cloud Architecture][overall architecture]